 In construction, the best way to know what has been built is to capture reality.
 The first step is then to go out to the site and capture that data.
 We have covered some of the options available for this task in our previous article, which included scanners from Leica, Faro Focus, Zoller, and Trimble.

-Robots are a prime example of artificial intelligence and automation as they can be programmed to do repetitive, routine-based tasks like sealing, assembling, and handling tools.
+Robots are a prime example of artificial intelligence and automation as they can become programmed to do repetitive, routine-based tasks like sealing, assembling, and handling tools.
 But AI goes way beyond robots.
 AI systems, for instance, can analyze information from large amounts of data far faster than any human can.
 Thus, artificial intelligence describes when a machine or a computer system simulates cognitive traits associated with human intelligence, such as reasoning, problem-solving, and learning.

 Supervised Machine Learning ©2021.
 Scaled Robotics SL

 Machine Learning (ML) is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns, and make decisions without being explicitly programmed to do so.
 The learning process starts with the abstraction of data containing examples and features of the concept to be learned.
-This sample data, also known as “training data”, is then analyzed with the help of Machine Learning algorithms to generate a predictive mathematical model.
+This sample data, also known as “training data”, then becomes analyzed with the help of Machine Learning algorithms to generate a predictive mathematical model.
 The model, in turn, can output values within an acceptable range when exposed to new data.
 Over time, the model can learn and optimize its operations and progressively improve its performance, “mimicking” human intelligence.

 There are many types of ML algorithms as they have been a subject of study and research since the 1960s.
 Yet, there is not a magical formula for when to choose one or another.
 It depends on various factors such as the learning task, the desired output, the available computational time, the type and size of the data, and the number of features.
 Thus, understanding the data is an essential step toward using it to drive the desired action.